+Velcro-type fasteners:

-Velcro-type fasteners: Each strap must: Have a Velcro or Velcro-type fastening system Have a minimum width of 2.5 cm if there are two straps or Have a minimum width of 5 cm if there is only one strap 0 For boots with a protective element only on the inside of the fetlock, straps may be elastic or non-elastic For double-shell boots, the straps must be elastic Stud-type fasteners: Each strap must: Be made of elastic Have a minimum width of 2.5 cm Have holes that fit over a stud on the boot Hook-type fasteners: Each strap must: Be made of elastic Have a minimum width of 2.5 cm
+- Each strap must: - o Have a Velcro or Velcro-type fastening system - o Have a minimum width of 2.5 cm if there are two straps or - o Have a minimum width of 5 cm if there is only one strap - For boots with a protective element only on the inside of the fetlock, straps may be elastic or non-elastic - For double-shell boots, the straps must be elastic

+Stud-type fasteners:

+- Each strap must:

+- o Be made of elastic

+- o Have a minimum width of 2.5 cm

+- o Have holes that fit over a stud on the boot

+Hook-type fasteners:

+- Each strap must:

+- Be made of elastic

+- o Have a minimum width of 2.5 cm

-Have a hook at the end that fits into an "eyelet" on the boot
+- o Have a hook at the end that fits into an "eyelet" on the boot

 The inside surface of the fastener that is in direct or indirect contact with the horse's skin must be non-abrasive.
 All fasteners must be one-directional, that is, the strap must be attached directly from one side of the boot to the fastening component on the other side of the boot but must not wrap around the entire boot.
-Velcro-type fasteners may be secured with another Velcro-type strap extending vertically over the fastener where it is attached to the fastening component (for examples, refer to FEI Jumping Stewards' Manual Annexes).
+Velcro-type fasteners may be secured with another Velcro-type strap extending vertically over the fastener where it is attached to the fastening component (for examples, refer to FEI Tack, Equipment and Dress Database or the FEI TackApp).
 No mechanism that allows the fastener to double back on itself or that allows leverage of any kind to be applied to the fastener is permitted.